 - Mist occasionally: Lightly misting with water every few days can help the bleaching process

-- Don't over-bleach: Extended sun exposure can eventually weaken fibers; stop at light cream color
+- Don't over-bleach: Extended sun exposure can eventually weaken fibers

 Hydrogen Peroxide Method